BLCM/BLCMods/Borderlands 2 mods/GoldenGizzmo/readme.md

 - RiseOfTheSeraphs
 - Seperate Weapons

-Please don't steal my stuff a claim it as your own.
+Please don't steal my stuff and claim it as your own.
 That's just mean :C